playerofmax1/C-Level/README.md

 >    Assume you stand in the IntelliJ IDEA and current project is KUDU.

-1. Right Click on version_control.xml and select 'Add as Ant Build File' you will see 'Ant Window'.
+1. Right Click on version_control.xml and select 'Add as Ant Build File' you will see 'Ant Window' and all available targets.
 2. The artifact of 'PJT-LIB' need to enable 'Run Ant Target' and point to 'stamp build-date' (in the Pre-processing tab).
 3. The artifact of 'PJT-LIB' need to enable 'Include in project build'.

-After this steps when you build project the date will be stamped into version.property file and distributed to all modules before build artifact for the pjt-lib.jar immediately.
+After this steps completed, when you build project the date will be stamped into version.property file and distributed to all modules before build artifact for the pjt-lib.jar immediately.

 The version.property is used in the front-end to show full version text on the bottom of screen.